PrashantTakale369/Model_Optimization/Readme.md

-# Model Optimization — Quantization Research
+# Model Optimization :  Quantization

 Post-training quantization experiments on large language models, with results published on HuggingFace under the **AxisQuant** organization.